GavinTheArchitect/GavinTheArchitect/README.md

 A custom, security-focused Linux distribution engineered for penetration testing and security research.
 This is my primary development testbed for integrating novel security tools and system hardening techniques.
 </p>

-* **Architecture:** Built on a hardened Fedora base, integrating Pop!_OS tiling (COSMIC), and leveraging a Blackarch Docker container for an expanded toolset.
+* **Architecture:** Built on a Kali Linux Base, intergrating KDE DE, and leveraging a Blackarch Docker container for an expanded toolset.

 ---